Barbara Diehl

 Webmaster

-Matt Diehl is a graduate of UMBC's Interdisciplinary Studies program and a Web designer.
-He currently works for the Greater Baltimore Cultural Alliance and is the owner of Port Street Design.
-His idea of a good beach read includes books on cascading style sheets and HTML5.
-He has played guitar, bass, and drums in a number of bands, and currently plays guitar in "Paul Newman and the Ride Home."
+Matt Diehl is a software designer and engineer.
+He currently works for Google as a Software Engineer and is the owner of Port Street Design.
+His idea of a good beach read includes books on cascading style sheets and JavaScript.
+He has played guitar, bass, and drums in a number of bands including "Paul Newman and the Ride Home."
 His publication credits include feature articles for Style magazine.

 "Books and websites have a lot in common.
 They both have a clear ending and beginning, an easy-to-use search function, and can be stacked on shelves or placed in a bookmarks folder.
 Wait... nevermind.
 I'll see what I can do."